wangjun9276/OpenGANForensics/README.md

 We collected our own dataset using the code and models released by [PTI](https://github.com/danielroich/PTI).

 ## 2. Training and testing
 ### We provide two networks for training.
-The dataset load function can be replaced by the users based on their own tasks.
+The users can replace the dataset load function based on their own tasks.

-To train the models in paper for classification and localization, run this command:
+To train the models in our paper for classification and localization, run this command:
 ```train
 python main.py --save_models ./path_to_save_model --model resnet50 --loc --nodown --masks
 ```
-Note: if loc, masks and nodown are activated, the network is exactly the one we used in our work for facial arrtibute edit classification.
-Without --loc, it will be resnet50 + Vit network.
-Masks indicates to load ground truth mask for localization task.
+Note: if loc, masks and nodown are activated, the network is exactly the one we used in our work for facial attributes edit classification.
+Without --loc, it will be resnet50 + Vit network for GAN attribution task.
+Masks indicates loading ground truth mask for localization task.

 For open set test, simply run the command:
 ```Open set test